 “Not much.
 I hid you away where even I couldn’t find you.”

 “It’s worse than that.
-Razor blades to my soul would not be justice enough.”
+My soul on a rack, even if that were possible, would not be justice enough.”

 Did you know what they were going to do to me?